-Table 5 - Visual Effect Approve ed Scheme Application on Scheme Visual Receptor Sensitivity (Table 3) Size and scale of change/geographic extent and duration Magnitude Significance of Effect Magnitude Significance of Effect RG5 People using Harras Road Harras Road runs along the southern boundary of the site.
+Harras Road runs along the southern boundary of the site.
 The route is steeply sloping as it climbs from the lower lying areas on the outskirts of Whitehaven, eastwards to Harras Moor.
 There is street lighting and a footpath running along the southern side of the road with a grass verge.
 The grass verge on the northern side of the road slopes up to the site which is enclosed by a post and wire fence, with some short sections of remnant hedgerow.
-Low- Medium VP5a - Viewpoint 5a is taken from the intersection of Harras Road and the Bridleway 431 010.
+RG5 People using Harras Road Low- Medium VP5a - Viewpoint 5a is taken from the intersection of Harras Road and the Bridleway 431 010.
 This part of the route is flanked by housing on both sides of the road and there is a channelled view down the road with the sea in the distance.
 The proposed housing would largely sit behind the existing housing, but some roofs may be partially visible stepping down the hill.
 The proposals would not obscure views of the sea and would form a very minor part of the view which includes existing built form.
 The change to the view as a result of the application scheme would be similar to that of the approved scheme.
 In the longer term, upon maturity of the proposed planting, the views of the built form would be increasingly softened and filtered.
 VP5a- Low- Adverse- Negligible VP5a- Minor Adverse- Negligible VP5a- Low- Adverse- Negligible VP5a- Minor Adverse- Negligible VP5b - Viewpoint 5b is taken from the point at which the informal footpath, which crosses the open space to the south of the site, intersects with Harras Road.
 Looking west there would be views across the road with the middle part of the proposed development visible at distances of around 30m.
 The housing would be prominent in the views and seen within close proximity.
-There are existing views of development in the distance and views to the sea would be retained.
+Landscape proposed along the frontage of the development would soften views of the built form and would enhance the street scene in this location.
+There are existing distant views of houses located on The Green in Bransty, which face the coast. development in the distance and views to the sea would be retained.
 The change to the view as a result of the application scheme would be similar to that of the approved scheme.
 In the longer term, upon maturity of the proposed planting, the views of the built form would be increasingly softened and filtered.
 VP5b- Medium- High Adverse VP5b- Moderate Adverse VP5b- Medium- High Adverse VP5b- Moderate Adverse